-- (1) Exterior doors on side walls at both sides of each door (blocking is not required at exterior doors on non-bearing end walls). - (2) Other exterior wall openings four feet and greater at both sides of each opening (including multiple windows that total four feet wide or more without intermediate supports, even if individual windows are less than four feet). - (3) Marriage line openings four feet or greater at both sides of each opening (where marriage line openings are greater than 10 feet, intermediate supports must be placed at maximum 10 feet on center). - (4) Marriage line pier at corner of offset. - (5) Load-bearing porch posts. - (6) Under heavy (400 lbs or greater) items, such as heavy furniture, waterbeds, fireplaces and large fish tanks. - (7) Tags require 3 perimeter piers under each end as shown. - (8) Perimeter piers required under front and rear of homes with front crossmember and rear frame recessed over 9 inches. - (9) Pier each end of walk-a-bay over 16 inches out from home.
+- (1) Exterior doors on side walls at both sides of each door (blocking is not required at exterior doors on non-bearing end walls). - Note: Listed adjustable outriggers may be used to replace piers below sidewall exterior door openings less than 48".
+Adjustable outriggers may only be substituted if local codes permit the use of these devices and they are installed according to the manufacturer's installation instructions.
+Adjustable outriggers shall not be substitutes for other pier applications and must be removed prior to any home relocation. - (2) Other exterior wall openings four feet and greater at both sides of each opening (including multiple windows that total four feet wide or more without intermediate supports, even if individual windows are less than four feet). - (3) Marriage line openings four feet or greater at both sides of each opening (when home has perimeter blocking and marriage line openings are greater than 10 feet, intermediate supports must be placed at maximum 10 feet on center). - (4) Marriage line pier at corner of offset. - (5) Load-bearing porch posts. - (6) Under heavy (400 lbs or greater) items, such as heavy furniture, waterbeds, fireplaces and large fish tanks. - (7) Tags require 3 perimeter piers under each end as shown in Figure 8. - (8) Perimeter piers required under front and rear of homes with front cross member and rear frame recessed over 9 inches. - (9) Pier each end of walk-a-bay over 16 inches out from home.